cuongndc9/graphql-kafka-subscriptions/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Don't let yesterday take up too much of today." - Will Rogers
+> "In the middle of difficulty lies opportunity." - Albert Einstein
 <!-- INSPIRATIONAL_QUOTE_END -->